Bhargav19-root/docs/getting-started/introduction.md

 ### Do I need to own a domain for link shortening?

-No, you can use LinkUTM's default shortener.
+No, you can use linkutm's default shortener.
 Custom branded domains are optional but recommended for customer-facing links.

 ### What happens if I cancel?